AGresvig/ifi-meteor-seed/README.md

 ## Do something fun!
 The [Soundcloud API](https://developers.soundcloud.com/docs/api/reference) provides lots of endpoints to play with.
 Use these endpoints to create something cool!

+# Demo
+A demo of this app is running at http://ifi-meteor-seed.meteor.com/